file-format/Docs/en/3d/ma.md

       "parent" : "3d"
     }
   },
-  "lastmod" : "2021-03-04"
+  "lastmod" : "2021-06-04"
 }

 ## What is an MA file?

 A file with .ma extension is a 3D project file created with Autodesk Maya application.
 It contains large list of textual commands to specify information about the file.
-MA files can be opened and edited in any text editor to fix any issues with the commands in case a file gets corrupt.
+A **.ma file** can be opened and edited in any text editor to fix any issues with the commands in case a file gets corrupt.
 These files contain information for defining the 3D Scene information such as geometry, lighting, animation, and rendering.
-Applications that can open .ma files include Autodesk Maya 2020 and text editors.

 ## MA File Format